swiftlang/swift-evolution/proposals/NNNN-spm-static-deps.md

 ### Solutions to other problems

-This proposal in particular focuses on the usage of static dependencies to solve the "edit problem" but there is no doubt this feature would allow much more flexility with SPM in general.
+This proposal in particular focuses on the usage of static dependencies to solve the tooling problem but there is no doubt this feature would allow much more flexility with SPM in general.

 Any ideas about how you might use this feature would be appreciated!